My shorts don’t fit.

 It’s the second summer in a row where I’ve gone to put my shorts on, and inexplicably (I use this term lightly), they are too small.

 Last summer when this happened I went out and bought bigger shorts, chalking it up to being a few months postpartum.
 But now, a full 36 months since birthing my last child, and I kind of look like I’m 36 weeks pregnant.
 Oh hai, mom bod.

-Part of me wants to say “FUCK IT!”, and go drop a Benny on another round of new summer wear.
+Part of me wants to say “FUCK IT!”, and go on a Target run to size up my summer wear.

-I’d be down with either, but in reality, I know the only thing I’m smashing is my kid’s leftover mac, and the only thing I’m celebrating is the fact I still fit into my soft pants.
+But, in reality I know the only thing I’m smashing is my kid’s leftover mac, and the only thing I’m celebrating is the fact I still fit into my soft pants.
 Huzzah?

 My ever-expanding hiney is hardly the real issue, though.

 It’s been 5 years since I became a parent.
 In that time I’ve survived colic, sleep deprivation, depression and anxiety, a pre-term labor scare, and the usual assortment of illnesses, bumps, scrapes, and bruises that come with being a mom.
 Oh, and mother fucking lice. ::shudder::